15 Ampere solar charge controller without microcontroller

-• What is solar charge controller?
+• What is a solar charge controller?

-• How to design solar charge controller?
+• How to design a solar charge controller?

-• How to select solar charge controller?
+• How to select a solar charge controller?

 • Circuit diagram of 15A solar charge controller?

-• Working of solar charge controller.
+• Working of the solar charge controller.

-How to design solar charge controller ?
+How to design a solar charge controller?

 Many methods have been developed for solar charge controllers.
-Many types of solar charge controllers are available in market.
-But mainly three type of solar charge controllers are used.
+There are various types of solar charge controllers available in the market, but mainly three types are commonly used.

 P = V * I;